Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- If you don’t set achievable goals, it will impede progress.
+- If you don’t set achievable goals, it will hinder progress.

-- Building strong networks can result in new opportunities for employment and advances.
+- Building strong networks could lead to the creation of new opportunities for work and further advancements.

-- Negativity should not be a part of any work environment.
+- Negativity is not acceptable in any work environment.

 - Overcommitment can cause mistakes burning out, mistakes, and internal anger.

-- Reduce stress by practicing Time Management Techniques and learning to delegate difficult tasks.
+- Reduce stress by practicing Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals

-What Can You Network Better?
+How Can You Network Better?

 - Volunteer for work in the organization